Malaysia PM Anwar says will consider calling for GE if ally BN ‘chooses war’ in Johor

 Analysts told CNA that Anwar saying that he is considering calling for a general election in the near term, and PH’s pledge to contest all the seats in five states without BN, is likely a political strategy and posturing ahead of subsequent negotiations between the two coalitions.

-Political analyst James Chin said that the context of Anwar’s remarks at PH’s convention, designed to “light a fire in the bellies of his supporters” must be taken into consideration.
+Political analyst James Chin said that the context of Anwar’s remarks at PH’s convention, which he characterised as designed to “light a fire in the bellies of his supporters” must be taken into consideration.

 “Calling a general election is best done with the element of surprise (for your opponents) so I think we can take what he said with a grain of salt,” said Chin, who is professor of Asian Studies at the University of Tasmania.